 Do you have a question about nutrition?
 Our Personal Trainer panel can help.
 We will be answering new questions every month on a range of topics of interest to the Personal Trainer community.
 If you don’t see what you are looking for, just click the Ask a Question button and send in your question.

-- Nancy Clark, MS, RD, CSSD is an internationally respected sports nutritionist, weight coach, nutrition author, and workshop leader.
+- Nancy Clark, MS, RDN, CSSD is an internationally respected sports nutritionist, weight coach, nutrition author, and workshop leader.

 - Glenn Gaesser, PhD is a professor of Exercise and Wellness in the School of Nutrition and Health Promotion, and is director of the Healthy Lifestyles Research Center, at Arizona State University.